5 Great Proxmox Small Form Factor Hardware Options (2023)

 Option #5: Other mini PCs

-There are many brands of mini PCs out there that can get the job done.
-I recently bought an ASUS PN63-S1 (my review here) barebones to replace my more than decade-old loud and aging tower Proxmox host and it has been great (review coming).
+Many mini PC brands are out there that can get the job done.
+I recently bought an ASUS PN63-S1 (my review here) barebones to replace my more than decade-old loud and aging tower Proxmox host and it has been great.
 Here are a few more options to explore:

 This is my latest Proxmox small-form-factor host.
 Works great!